-This DIY Halloween graveyard fence is a must for your outdoor Halloween decorations!
-Create your very own spooky, cheap, and easy Halloween graveyard and be the talk of the neighborhood!
+This Halloween graveyard is a must for your DIY outdoor Halloween decorations!
+Create a spooky, cheap, and easy Halloween fence and be the talk of the town!

-The kids absolutely love all of the fun, scary outdoor Halloween decoration ideas that we come across in our neighborhood, even if they act like they scare them in the beginning!
+The kids absolutely love all of the fun, scary DIY outdoor Halloween decorations that we come across in our neighborhood, even if they act like they are scared at first!
+Haha!

-There are always so many outdoor Halloween decorations in our area so of course we had to show off our stuff and add our own to the mix 🙂
+There are always so many great Halloween decorations in our area so of course we had to show off our stuff and add our own to the mix 🙂

-Now before I even tell you about this totally awesome and frugal DIY Halloween graveyard, I have to give all the credit to my Dad.
+Now before I even tell you about this totally awesome and frugal Halloween fence and graveyard, I have to give all the credit to my Dad.

-He actually made this Halloween graveyard fence a few years ago and this year when he brought it over for us to use in our yard I just had to share!
-What an amazing creation and I have to admit, I’m pretty proud of our awesome homemade outdoor Halloween decorations.
+He actually made it a few years ago and when he brought it over for us to use in our yard I just had to share!
+What an amazing creation.

-Usually, I stick with the fun indoor decorations, like these Halloween Fireplace Mantels.
-But, when your family is willing to help you create some scary outdoor Halloween decorations, you never say no 😉
+Usually, I stick with the fun indoor Halloween decorations, like these Halloween Fireplace Mantels.
+But, when your family is willing to help you create some scary DIY outdoor Halloween decorations, who am I to say no? 😉

 And I love that it’s something that can easily be used over and over again throughout the years!

-Just look at this Halloween graveyard fence!
+Just look at this graveyard fence!
 Doesn’t it look authentic?

 Using a hack saw, the conduit was cut into 18″ – 24″ pieces for the fence and 40″ – 60″ for the gate.
 The bottom of each piece was cut straight across while the top was cut at an angle.